Zero-Click Search

 The variation matters.
 Zero-click rates for transactional and navigational queries are much lower.
 A user searching “buy running shoes size 10” is not getting their answer from a knowledge panel.
 The sites most affected are those whose traffic is concentrated in informational, head-term queries: exactly the queries most likely to trigger AI Overviews and featured snippets.

-What zero-click appearances still deliver
+What do zero-click appearances still deliver?

 Zero-click is not the same as zero value.
 SERP appearances without clicks contribute in measurable ways.